German police lead European raid on neo-Nazi terrorist suspects

 Anetta Kahane, head of the pro-democracy Amadeu Antonio Foundation, said she was not surprised at the discovery of another group.

 “It is clear that the NSU is not the only far-right group capable of violence.
-They are organised, they have no problem getting weapons and they are a permanent danger,” she said.
+They are organized, they have no problem getting weapons and they are a permanent danger,” she said.